DiffuseExpand: Expanding dataset for 2D medical image segmentation using diffusion models: Methodology

-\paragraph{\textbf{Stage IV$:$ Choose high-quality Image-Mask pairs.}} Generate models always synthesize some bad samples, and Stage IV exists to discard the bad Image-Mask pairs synthesized in Stage III.
+Generate models always synthesize some bad samples, and Stage IV exists to discard the bad Image-Mask pairs synthesized in Stage III.
 We utilize the neural network to eliminate the bad Image-Mask pairs and retain the high-quality ones.
 Specifically, by fixing a well-trained neural network and then calculating $\mathcal{L}_{dice}$ from a given synthesized Image-Mask pair, the sample is kept if it is less than a certain threshold $\eta$; otherwise, the pair is discarded.
 This approach removes the image and mask misaligns in a pair or poorly synthesized pairs.